 At the 2013 Peter Drucker Forum, the British philosopher, Charles Handy began by pointing out that one person who was completely unconcerned by complexity in the world was Peter Drucker himself.
 He never touched the internet and did not like to use technology in general.
 For the rest of us, we need to be able to deal with this.

 At the 2013 Peter Drucker Forum, Helga Nowotny looked at the embarrassment of complexity and in particular its positive sides.
 She argued that complexity can expand human capabilities by the clever use of technology linked to novel organizational forms.
 It humbles us in view of what can and cannot be predicted.

-“It is,” she said, “deciding whether to buy that beautiful little dress she had found while shopping in California, knowing full well that the shoes that she needed to go with it were in one of her homes in the Caribbean or in Europe.”
+“It is,” she said, “deciding whether to buy that beautiful little dress she had found while shopping in California, knowing full well that the shoes you need to go with it were in one of your homes in the Caribbean or Europe.”